 Law firms are attractive targets for cybercriminals for several reasons:

-3. What are some of the potential consequences of a cyber attack on a law firm?
+3. What are some potential consequences of a cyber attack on a law firm?

-A cyber attack on a law firm can have a number of negative consequences, including:
+A cyber attack on a law firm can have several negative consequences, including:

 Conclusion